 That’s because, every surgeon, every surgery and every recovery is different.
+Especially when it comes to breast implants and breast augmentation.
 So the way your surgeon does things is based on their own knowledge and personal experience.

 If you turn to the Internet for answers to your breast augmentation questions, expect lots of different answers.

 That’s why it’s best to take your internet research with a grain of salt... and be sure to ask your own surgeon for the answers to your questions.

 Here’s just a few ways surgeons may approach things differently:

 Drains or No Drains with your breast augmentation